JT Gravity on a Finite Lorentzian Strip: Time dependent Quantum Gravity Amplitudes: JT Quantum Gravity on the Strip

 \section{JT Quantum Gravity on the Strip}

-In this section we explore quantum JT gravity on the finite Lorentzian strip.
+In this section we explore JT quantum gravity on the finite Lorentzian strip.
 Our final goal is to compute the time dependent transition amplitude.
 To this end we will use both, the canonical and the path integral formulation of gravity.

-Before pose the problem we want to make an important remark.
+Before posing the problem we want to make an important remark.
 Note that integrating out first the field $\phi$, is not a clear option to solve the path integral in this manifold.
 We are not sure whether a classical solution satisfying the boundary conditions \eqref{BC1} and \eqref{inducemetrB} for generic $\Lambda_{i,f}$, and for generic $\overline{\text{N}}_{\text{L},\text{R}}$, does exist.
-For sure when $\Lambda_{i,f}$, and $\overline{\text{N}}_{\text{L},\text{R}}$, are restricted to one of the well known cases, the solution will exist and integrating out first the field $\phi$, becomes an option again.
+For sure when $\Lambda_{i,f}$, and $\overline{\text{N}}_{\text{L},\text{R}}$, are restricted to the cases of constant curvature spaces, the solution will exist and integrating out first the field $\phi$, becomes an option again.

+This does not mean that we can not solve JT quantum gravity with generic boundary conditions.
+It means that the techniques used in the modern context of JT (modern in the sense that it is linked to SYK and Holography, with $AdS_2$ boundary conditions) are not applicable to this more general setup.
+It could be the case that for some boundary conditions there are not classical solutions but still there could be quantum transitions.